OpenMOSS/FRoM-W1/hgpt/README.md

 ```

 > [!NOTE]
-> The tokenized motion will be saved at
+> The tokenized motion will be saved at:
 ```yaml
 DATASET:
   MOTIONX: